 Using a bank transfer to purchase Bitcoin will always be one of the most popular options available, as it rarely attracts any fees whatsoever.
 If you use this method then it also makes it easier to transfer funds back and forth when using a broker.
 However, this approach can be more time consuming than others, and for this reason, not all sources of BTC will accept this payment method.

 Credit Cards or Debit Cards

 This is the most convenient way to purchase Bitcoin and one that is pretty much universally accepted.
-The only disadvantage is that credit cards, in particular, tend to attract higher fees than other payment methods.
+The only disadvantage is that when purchasing Bitcoin with a credit card, it tends to attract higher fees than other payment methods.